JNKHunter/HadoopClusterDigitalOcean/README.md

 with some additional tips and pitfalls you may encounter

-##Create a droplet on DigitalOcean
+##Create a droplet on DigitalOcean that will be used for the Hadoop namemode
 * Choose Ubuntu 16.04.1 x64
 * Choose a 2GB/40GB size(you can choose smaller, but you will likely run into out of heap memory issues
 * Select a datacenter.
 Make note of the region you choose.
 You will need to select the same region for inter cluster communication.